Apply for the Pediatric Nurse Practitioner

 Complete an electronic application and provide required supplemental materials

-Candidates will be invited to interview in Middletown.
-Interviews are scheduled in June
+Candidates will be invited to interview virtually after applications close

 The NP Residency is a 12 month, full time employment and training opportunity.
 NP Residents are full time employees during the residency experience and scheduled for a 40 hour per week schedule to meet all program requirements.